google/WebFundamentals/src/content/en/fundamentals/media/manipulating/live-effects.md

 skips changing the alpha value.
 Also remember that a Uint8ClampedArray will round all values to integers, and clamp any value greater than 255.

-Some of these filters do take some extra information, such as the average luminance of the whole image, but these are things that can be calculated once for the whole image.
+Some of these filters take extra information, such as the average luminance of the whole image, but these are things that can be calculated once for the whole image.

 One way of changing contrast, for example, can be to move each pixel towards  or away from some